 WarningWarnings are issued when a beach event is occurring or imminent and action is needed to protect life and property.

-ClosureAccess to this city beach park is being denied for public safety purposes.
+ClosureAccess to this beach park is temporarily denied for public safety purposes.